anthonybudd/s3-from-scratch/sections/console.md

 Additionally you should
 - Disable wifi
-- Prevent sleep while pluggedin
+- Prevent sleep while plugged-in

 ### SSH
 From your work computer SSH into the console to confirm everything is set-up correctly.